Huegoxaga/notes/finance/related-concepts.md

     - Begin mode will compound the interest one more time at the end
   - An annuity is a contract between you and an insurance company in which you make a lump-sum payment or series of payments and, in return, receive regular cash flows, beginning either immediately or at some point in the future. it can be further categorized as:
     - Annuity Due - regular cash flows, begin mode
-      - It can be treated as ordinary annuities which has one less period and count the first payment directly as a present worth. e.g. `P = P1 + A(P/A, i, N-1)`
+      - It can be treated as ordinary annuities which has one less period and count the first payment directly as a present worth. e.g. `P = P1 + A(P/A,i,N-1)`
       - Optionally, Determine the present worth of a standard annuity at time −1 and then find its worth at time 0 (now).
     - Ordinary Annuities - regular cash flows, end mode
     - Perpetuities - regular cash flows, end mode, infinite number of time periods